Start your new home journey

 How Long will Modern Park Homes Last?

 Most modern park homes are manufactured in line with British Standard BS3632 which is the standard used to define a property suitable for permanent residence.
 This means that they have to be well insulated, double glazed and sound proofed.
-By complying with British Standards, your park home can be expected to last for many years, perhaps as many as 80!
+By complying with British Standards, your park home can be expected to last for many years.
+For a better understanding, read our guide on BS3632 Standards.

 Once the sections of the home are complete, they are transported to site where the home will be fully constructed and connected to mains electricity and utilities supplies.